Aspen Institute Ascend Fellowships

 Each class is selected through a highly competitive nomination and application process.
 Fellows commit to participating in four forums and to creating and implementing an action plan that improves the lives of families and communities.
 In return, they get the space, inspiration, and support to develop something meaningful and have the Aspen Institute use its influence and reach to amplify their leadership.

 View the 2015 Fellows Brochure.

 Colorado Children and Families Health and Human Services Fellowship: Seeks to make Colorado the best place to have a child and raise a healthy, thriving family.
 The Fellowship is designed to fuel the trajectory of exceptionally talented, results-oriented leaders who are making, and will continue to make, a significant impact on the lives of children and families with low incomes in Colorado.

-- Lead health and human services in four of Colorado’s rural and urban counties, serving 1.4 million Coloradans;
+- Lead health and human services in five of Colorado’s rural and urban counties, serving 1.4 million Coloradans;

-- Steward more than $1.2 billion in resources; and
+- Steward almost 12 billion in resources; and

 - Direct the state’s programs in Medicaid, early childhood, and public health